fossid-ab/dependency-analysis-config-templates/README.md

 Each configuration file is organized into logical sections:

-- `[dependency-analysis]`: Enables the package managers to analyze.
 - `[dependency-analysis.system_settings]`: Language/package manager versions and OS settings
 - `[dependency-analysis.scan_options]`: Controls how FDA processes manifests and source files
 - `[dependency-analysis.dependency_scopes]`: Controls which dependency scopes are analyzed
 - `[dependency-analysis.graph_depth]`: Controls how deep dependency trees are traversed
 - `[dependency-analysis.ignore_settings]`: Controls which folders to ignore during analysis

-For any settings not defined in the settings file, FDA will read from the Global Settings defined in the FossID Configuration (fossid.conf).
-These settings files focus only on language-specific settings that may vary by project.
+For settings not defined in the settings file, FDA reads the Global Settings in the FossID Configuration (fossid.conf).
+These settings files focus on language-specific settings that may vary by project.

 ## How to Use these Configuration Files